-Calculator Policy: Students are not required to purchase calculators and will not be allowed to use them on the final exam.
-Your instructor will give you more information about any possible use of calculators in your class.
+Calculator Policy: Students are not required to purchase calculators and will not be allowed to use them on any exam, including the final exam.

-General University Policy: All students are subject to UHD Academic Honesty Policy and to all other university-wide policies and procedures as they are set forth in the UHD University Catalog and Student Handbook.
+GENERAL UNIVERSITY POLICIES: All students are subject to UH-Downtown's Academic Honesty Policy and to all other university-wide policies and procedures as they are set forth in the UH-Downtown University Catalog and Student Handbook.